cameronabrams/cfacv/examples/alad-string-method/README.md

  ![rmsd](README_images/rmsd-crop.png)

 Notice how it ends at zero RMSD by construction, since it is measuring RMSD relative to the latest string position; invoking this after the run has completed simply uses the final interation position.
+This data shows that the string is converged to the MFEP well before even 10,000 iterations is reached; the 0.1 RMSD represents thermal fluctuations.

 #### Computing the free-energy profile along the string